-Note.
-On Part II and Part III, indicate on the line after the common parent's name whether the Schedule M-3 is for the: (1) consolidated group; (2) parent corporation; (3) consolidation eliminations; or (4) subsidiary corporation, by checking the appropriate box.
+Indicate on each Schedule M-3, Parts II and III, on the line after the common parent's name and EIN, whether the Schedule M-3, Parts II and III, is for the: (1) consolidated group; (2) parent corporation; (3) consolidation eliminations; or (4) subsidiary corporation, by checking the appropriate box.
+If Parts II and III are for a subsidiary in a consolidated return, also enter the name and EIN of the subsidiary.